WRONGFUL DEATH ATTORNEY IN WEST VIRGINIA

 In essence, a wrongful death case can be thought of as a personal injury lawsuit that the statutory beneficiaries file because the decedent is incapable of bringing about his or her own suit.

-At Goddard Law PLLC, our Morgantown and Clarksburg attorney has over 20 years of experience assisting families bring their wrongful death claims to court.
+Our Morgantown and Clarksburg, West Virginia attorneys have over 20 years of experience assisting families bring their wrongful death claims to court.

-Our prestigious law firm will fight for the full compensation and damages loved ones deserve for their immeasurable loss, while ensuring that the liable party is held accountable.
+Our law firm will fight for the full compensation and damages loved ones deserve for their immeasurable loss, while ensuring that the liable party is held accountable.

 Wrongful Death Laws in the State of West Virginia